 Skilled and unskilled labour are required for the operations and maintenance/construction activities associated with the farm.
 Importantly, employment provided is permanent and long term and in some instances, generational.
+The use of GMO maize is expected to increase the success rate and nett economic benefit of operations.
+However, due to the variability of GMO seed prices, input costs etc, the nett benefit will vary year on year.
+It is nonetheless foreseen, based on historic cultivation of GMO in other developing countries, that the overall revenue generation capacity will be increased, contributing to the sustainability of operations and related employment.
 Livelihoods are thus sustained and the spending power of the local community increased.
 Through continued long term employment, economic resilience is enhanced of individual employees.
+In addition revenue is generated through the provision of hospitality and tourism services.
+Increased travel within Namibia and specifically to this region may increase the demand for accommodation and related services.